ooni/ooni.org/content/about/data-policy.md

 OONI's mobile app.

-If you *don't* opt out of sending us your measurements, we will collect the following types of data when you run ooniprobe:
+If you *don't* opt out of sending us your measurements, we will collect the following types of data when you run OONI Probe:

 **2.1.1.
 Date and time of measurements**

-We **always** collect the time and date of measurements when you run ooniprobe.
+We **always** collect the time and date of measurements when you run OONI Probe.
 This data helps us evaluate when network interference has occurred and to compare such occurrences over time. **You cannot opt-out of sending us this type of data.**